christianbender/primelib/README.md

 getPrimeNumbers (N)

-input: positive integer 'N' > 2
+input: positive integer 'N' > 2.
-returns a list of prime numbers from 2 up to N (inclusive) This function is more efficient as function sieveEr(...)
+returns a list of prime numbers from 2 up to N (inclusive).
+This function is more efficient as function sieveEr(...)